ktorio/ktor-documentation/topics/auto/servers/servers_logging.md

 We can set up logging to remove these warning messages and get a better idea of what is happening with the app by adding a provider.

-Providers use Java's [ServiceLoader](https://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html) mechanism, and so are discovered and added automatically without having to do anything else by code.
+>Providers use Java's [ServiceLoader](https://docs.oracle.com/javase/7/docs/api/java/util/ServiceLoader.html) mechanism,
+>and so are discovered and added automatically without having to do anything
-{ .note.tip }
+>else by code.
+>
+{type="note"}

 ### Logback provider
-{id="providers-logback "}
+{id="providers-logback"}

 You can use [logback](https://logback.qos.ch/), which is the successor of log4j, as a SLF4J provider: